natoverse/things-service/README.md

 I'm open to any help I can get to expand the functionality.
 I don't really have a roadmap yet, but ideas are welcome.
 There are lots of things the AppleScript API exposes that may be useful/desirable to different people.
-My main use case is seeing the days tasks, and preferably being able to mark them as complete.
+My main use case is seeing the day's tasks and marking them as complete.

 I suck at AppleScript.